-Query database: Use our web application to run, review, and share queries and results.
-It is available in the Azure portal and as a stand-alone application.
-In addition, you can send queries programmatically (using an SDK) or to a REST API endpoint.
-Quickstart: Query data in Azure Data Explorer
+Use the web application to run, review, and share queries and results.
+You can also send queries programmatically (using an SDK) or to a REST API endpoint.
+If you're familiar with SQL, get started with the SQL to Kusto cheat sheet.
+Quickstart: Query data in Azure Data Explorer web UI

-We would be thrilled to hear your feedback regarding Azure Data Explorer and its query language at:
+We would be thrilled to hear your feedback about Azure Data Explorer and the Kusto Query Language at: